daneb255/TypescriptWebTemplate/README.md

-This is a bundle with Typescript, Bootstrap Beta 4, SCSS and Webpack Bundle to easy start programming with that packages.
+This is a bundle with Typescript, Bootstrap Beta 4, SCSS and Webpack to easy start with that packages/libaries.

+With webpack the javascript and css code generated automatically from typescript and css files.

 Installation